 What Should You Pack for Your Shore Excursion?

 For many excursions, you will want to pack your smartphone, camera, action camera, and/or binoculars to capture all the fun.
-It is also a good idea to pack a rain coat as you never know what the weather might have in store.
+It’s also a good idea to pack a raincoat or poncho if the weather forecast looks iffy, as you don’t want to be caught in a rainstorm unprepared.

 If you are visiting a warmer destination, be sure to pack sunglasses and sunscreen.
 If you are visiting a cooler climate, pack layers in case it gets warmer or colder as the day progresses.
 Consider the level of walking involved in your tour and be sure to pack the appropriate footwear.
 Also, be sure to read the tour’s description as it might specify to pack a change of clothes, bathing suit, or towel.